creativescala/fs2-tutorial/docs/src/pages/kmv.md

 2. The complete works of William Shakespeare.
 This is much bigger than the dictionary, contains duplicates, and requires more processing, and so is a more realistic test.

+Neither of our test cases are big enough that we really need to use k-Minimum Values; we could use a traditional algorithm instead.
+This is intentional.
+It is useful to be able to compare to a known correct result, and working with truly big data requires file sizes and processing times that are onerous.

 #### Reading and Processing Text